IntersectMBO/cardano-coin-selection/information/specification.md

 ### Address

-An _address_ is a unique identifier that represents a destination for a payment.
+An _address_ is a unique identifier that represents a payment recipient, a destination for a payment.

 Addresses are typically owned (and generated) by individual wallets.

-In general, coin selection algorithms are agnostic to the choice of address format.
-Therefore, the details of individual address formats are not described within this document.
+In general, coin selection algorithms are agnostic to the type of addresses used to identify payment recipients.
+Any address type may be used, so long as the set of possible values is well-ordered.

 ### Coin Value